 Patrick Cho

-Hello, my name is Patrick Cho, and I serve as the senior pastor of Lighthouse Bible Church.
-I married my beautiful bride Christine in October 2005, and together we have three children: Eden, Ezra, and Emma.
-I grew up in a Christian home and have lived in San Diego almost my entire life.
+Testimony: I grew up in a Christian home and have lived in San Diego almost my entire life.
 Although I accumulated a lot of knowledge about the Bible and a basic understanding of the facts of the gospel as a child, it was not until my early years of college that God graciously saved me.
 He helped me to realize that I was living purely for myself and had not surrendered my life to Christ’s lordship.
 I praise God for my salvation and now strive to live in the strength He provides all for His glory.
-Some of my favorite hobbies include singing, playing guitar, cooking, and reading.
-In 1999, I received a B.A. at the University of California in San Diego, where I majored in European History and minored in Philosophy.
-I also received a M.Div. from The Master’s Seminary in 2004.
-I had fleeting thoughts about becoming a pastor as far back as high school, but after much prayer and counsel I decided to apply for seminary and actively pursue full-time ministry while I was in college.
-Although other career opportunities were presented to me, I sensed the Lord’s leading into ministry and I realized there was nothing else I wanted to do.

 James Lee

-Hi, my name is James.
-I’m humbled to have been given the privilege and joy to serve as an associate pastor here at Lighthouse since August 2021.
-As a lifelong So Cal resident, the vast majority in the OC, I started attending church around 2nd grade when my father came to saving faith.
-Back then, I had zero desire for God, as I was running hard away from Him, rather than to Him.
-But in the summer before 8th grade, I too was convicted of my sinful rebellion, broken by mercy, overwhelmed by grace, and providentially came to know and trust Christ as my Lord and Savior.
-Miraculously, I then genuinely loved the Creator, Bible, and Church I formerly had so despised.
+Testimony: I first began to attend church in 2nd grade when my father came to saving faith, but for many years, I had no desire for God as I was running away from Him, rather than to Him.
+However, in the summer before 8th grade, I was convicted of my sinful rebellion and I providentially came to know and trust Christ as my Lord and Savior.
 With a new heart and new eyes, God was no longer far away, but lovingly near.
 I learned His forgiveness wasn’t earned, nor lost, but mercifully paid for, humbly received, and divinely preserved, not because of James, but because of Jesus.
-I genuinely began to follow Him.
-And though I had various spiritual struggles and failures, my life was never again the same.
-I grew quietly, but gradually.

 Roger Alcaraz